ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 **Linked List**

 Merge k Sorted Lists - done
-Palindrome Linked List -
+Palindrome Linked List - done but can be optimized
 Odd even linked list
-Remove Nth Node From End of List
+Remove Nth Node From End of List - in progress

 **Trees**